BNTechie/Learning_Resources/SQL/README.md

 Having strong SQL skills is also vital for passing job interviews in data science.
 Many technical interviews include SQL-based questions to assess a candidate's ability to work with databases.
 Employers look for candidates who can write efficient queries, optimize database performance, and solve real-world data problems.

-## Understanding the Basics of SQL
+## 1. Understand the Basics

-** 1. What is SQL?**
+### 1.1.
+What is SQL?

-SQL stands for Structured Query Language, is the standard language used for accessing and manipulating databases.
-It is fundamental for retrieving and managing data stored in relational databases.
-These databases are prevalent in data science because they provide a structured way to store and query large volumes of data.
-With SQL, we can perform a wide range of operations such as querying data, updating records, inserting new data, and deleting unwanted data.
-Its efficiency and ease of use make it an essential tool for any data scientist, enabling us to work effectively with the data needed for analysis, reporting, and decision-making.
+SQL, or Structured Query Language, is a standard language specifically designed for accessing and manipulating databases.
+It plays a crucial role in retrieving and managing data stored in relational databases, which are widely used in various fields, including data science.
+SQL enables data scientists and analysts to efficiently query large datasets, perform data manipulations, and manage database structures, making it an indispensable tool for data-driven decision-making and analysis.